jamesshore/simplebuild/README.md

 In addition to the Simplebuild spec, this npm module is also a library for use by Simplebuild module authors.

-Task module authors may wish to use this function:
+Task module authors may wish to use these functions:

+* `normalizeOptions(defaults, options, types)`: Check the `options` parameter provided to a simplebuild task.
 * `deglobSync(globs)`: Convert file globs into files.

 Mapper and extension module authors may wish to use these functions: